Presentations

 Session 3: A graph signal processing viewpoint of graph neural networks

-This is a seminar that I gave at Ehwa Womans University as a guest speaker in April 2025.
+This is a seminar that I gave at Ehwa Womans University as a guest lecturer in April 2025.

 Slides: A practical introduction to (explainable) graph learning